 - Turn off the overdrive switch.
-(This is effective only when you are driving in the "D" position.)
-The "O/D OFF" indicator light will come on and the transmission will downshift to the third gear. - Shift into the "2" position when the vehicle speed is lower than the maximum allowable speed for second gear.
-The transmission will downshift to the second gear and more engine braking will be obtained. - Shift into the "L" position when the vehicle speed is lower than the maximum allowable speed for "L" position.
+The "O/D OFF" indicator light will come on and the transmission will downshift to the third gear. - Shift into the "2" position when the vehicle speed is lower than 111 km/h (69 mph).
+The transmission will downshift to the second gear and more engine braking will be obtained. - Shift into the "L" position when the vehicle speed is lower than the 44 km/h (27 mph).
 The transmission will downshift to the first gear and maximum engine braking will be applied.